Re-inventing the Risk Register

 Relying on an auditor’s findings to help you strengthen and improve your security program is like relying on an inspector to make suggestions on the structure of your house based on blueprints alone.

-With ISO 27001, your organization is responsible to define the scope of which parts of your business are included, as well as the levels and types of risks that will be included in your register.
+With ISO 27001, your organization is responsible for defining the scope of which parts of your business are included under the security program, as well as the levels and types of risks that will be included in your register.

-If an organization is motivated to receive certification solely for their clients, then limiting the scope to the bare minimum and only including hyper-specific risks would be the easiest thing to do.
+If an organization is motivated to receive certification solely for their clients, then limiting the scope to the bare minimum and only including hyper-specific risks would be the easiest thing to do, and this is what many organizations do.

 The problem here is obvious — limiting the scope and only accounting for specific risks won’t give your organization a complete understanding of the risks to your environment.
 This results in an incomplete risk register with poor recommendations on how to address and improve them.